 These Hungarian dancers are about the same age, but they danced in an easygoing and unhurried way, slower, and using more pauses.
 The glaring example is the couple in white and purple appeared at 0:00-0:35 in the center and again 0:55-1:05 to the right.
 The man danced patiently, giving the woman enough time to finish her step and not pushing her to chase the beats.
 Sometimes he paused to enjoy the moment, adding an interesting variety to the composition.

-It must be pointed out that floor crafting is mainly the man's job.
+It must be pointed out that choreography is the man's responsibility.
 The woman's job is to beautify the dance with her flexible body and colorful footwork, but she cannot change the choreography.
 That responsibility lies in the leader.
 (See The Gender Roles in Tango.)
-Too often, we see men so focus on the steps that they neglect their leading duty to plot the dance, making it interesting, diversified, musical and well-arranged so that it can bring the woman's feminine beauty into full play.
-That is not to say that the woman does not contribute to the choreography.
+Too often, the leader is so focused on leading the steps that he neglects his duty to plot the dance and make the dance interesting, changeful, diversified and well-arranged so that it could bring the woman's feminine beauty into full play.
+This is not to say that the woman does not contribute to the choreography.
 Often, the couple rushes because the woman dances with great haste, forcing the man to rush with her as a result.

-I believe the above example is not a nonchalant play without efforts, but the result of dedicated education and learning.
-Many tango organizers and teachers make great efforts in teaching floorcraft to their students.
+I believe the above example is not a nonchalant play, but the result of dedicated education and learning.
+Many tango teachers have made great efforts in teaching floorcraft to their students.
 The following is an example.

 As the woman teacher said, they talk about floorcraft every year, every day, in every class, and in every milonga.
 The result is demonstrated in the following video, which, although long, is worth your time to watch at least to the chacarera.